 We note the amendment made to this part of the Bill relating to land value capture.
 We consider that the amendment is unclear in its terms, particularly with regards to the compensation payable.
 The provision appears to attach little weight to the value of development potential in calculating the compensation due to the person from whom the land is purchased and is a divergence from the existing regime for compulsory purchase orders, found in both legislation and case-law.
-Current provisions provide that compensation shall be assessed on a number of factors including that "the value of land shall, subject as hereinafter provided, be taken to be the amount which the land if sold in the open market by a willing seller might be expected to realise" 11.
+Current provisions provide that compensation shall be assessed on a number of factors including that "the value of land shall, subject as hereinafter provided, be taken to be the amount which the land if sold in the open market by a willing seller might be expected to realise"13.
 We consider that a departure from the current regime in the proposed terms has the potential to conflict with Protocol 1, Article 1 of the European Convention of Human Rights (ECHR) which concerns the right to peaceful enjoyment of property.

 The limited weight accorded to the development value may also create an incentive for planning authorities to make masterplan consent areas, given the proposed option for the authority to obtain land at less than its development value.
-Conversely, land owners are likely to resist them for this reason.
+Conversely, landowners are likely to resist them for this reason.
 It is also unclear as to how this provision interacts with the infrastructure levy, developer contributions, and land value capture more generally.
 We are aware of ongoing work in relation to land value capture and consider that this matter merits full consideration and consultation.
+In light of these comments, we support amendment 112 which seeks to remove this aspect of the provisions on MCAs.